abhi3700/My_Learning_Solana/faqs.md

 account holder (on Solana) <--> EOA (on EVM chains)

 ### Q. What is rent charged for?
-The Solana network charges rent for time & space based storage into their memory (RAM).
+The Solana network charges rent for time (i.e. how long stored?) & space (i.e. how much stored?) based storage into their memory (RAM).
 Each account can have owner-controlled state (`Account::data`) that's separate from the account's balance (`Account::lamports`).

 Accounts which maintain a 2-year worth of lamports, are exempted from transaction fee.